ivorytowerdds/harmonauts/README.md

 ```
 truffle migrate --network mainnet --reset
 ```
-Note: when you run this command, you need to be under `[PATH]/harmony-punks`
+Note: when you run this command, you need to be in the `[PATH]/harmony-punks`

 * Running an example that initalize one owner for a punk and check the information of that punk.
 ```